selym3/gerrymandering/README.md

 We demonstrated with two metrics: one that simulates the outcome of an election in the current configuration and one that favors moving nodes closer to their district's center of population.
 The combination of a population-oriented and shape-oriented metric should create fair and believable districts.

 To display the map, we simply generate a color for each district.
-We also draw the map is several other ways, including a population map and a centroid map.
+We also draw the map in several other ways, including a population map and a centroid map.

 ## Challenges